#brand

 I normally love being spontaneous and booking trips at the last minute, but this particular time I was kicking myself.
 Why didn’t I pay attention to my period cycle and book this trip accordingly?

 But don’t let my horror story scare you off!
 Just because I wasn’t prepared for this particular trip doesn’t mean that you shouldn’t travel while you’re on your period.
 Just *having* a period counts as a superpower.
-No need to cancel your upcoming trip!
+No need to cancel your upcoming trip because of your menstrual cycle!

 You might need to do some extra work in preparation, but a little more prep will help you have the time of your life instead of crying on your tour bus because you’re stuck in the Australian Outback with stained shorts and no cell phone reception (speaking from personal experience, obviously).

-There are some things that women just don’t want to wear while on their period.
-Pack some comfy (but stylish) clothing.
+There are some things that people just don’t want to wear while on their period.
+Menstruation can cause stress and period cramps, so it's totally normal to not want to wear your everyday clothes.
+It's always a good idea to pack some comfy (but stylish) clothing.
 Here are a few examples:

 - Leggings